jacobweber/coverArt/README.txt

 REQUIREMENTS
 ------------

 Works with iTunes 8.0, on Mac OS 10.5 or Windows XP.
-For Windows XP you'll need Cygwin installed.
 Also compatible with other operating systems, with some changes.

 You must have Python installed to run this script.
 Version 2.5.1 is recommended, which comes with Mac OS 10.5.
 For other systems, you can download it from http://www.python.org/download/.